 Now more than ever, an organisation’s hiring strategy should adaptable.
-Throughout the last two years, many employers have had to reimagine their recruitment processes.
+Throughout the last two years, many employers have had to reimagine their recruitment strategies and processes.
 Due to the pandemic, organisations rapidly moved recruiting processes to virtual models, shifting in-person interviews to digital and transitioning traditional office roles to remote.

 Today, as businesses bounce back and job vacancies are at record highs, employers need to hire top talent—and fast.
 And, just as a hybrid approach to in-person and remote work for employees has become the norm, so, too, will the need for a blended recruiting strategy that will optimise the candidate experience by keeping the advantages of in-person hiring, whilst also continuing to leverage the benefits of virtual.

 In this article, we’ll walk through what a hybrid hiring strategy is, discuss the benefits of in-person versus virtual techniques and provide tips for how to create a hybrid hiring strategy that works for your organisation.

 Hybrid hiring—or hybrid recruiting strategy—is a strategy that allows organisations to maximise the benefits of both in-person and virtual hiring techniques.
 Specifically, a hybrid approach allows employers to leverage the advantages of virtual recruiting when it makes sense, whilst simultaneously using strategic, in-person methods to add value to the candidate experience along the way.